 Ravensong Aquatic Centre Expansion Referendum

-On April 5 eligible electors from the City of Parksville, Town of Qualicum Beach and Regional District of Nanaimo (RDN) Electoral Areas (EA) E, F, G and H will decide if the RDN can borrow up to $30 million to expand Ravensong Aquatic Centre.
+On April 5, 2025 eligible electors from the City of Parksville, Town of Qualicum Beach and Regional District of Nanaimo (RDN) Electoral Areas (EA) E, F, G and H voted no to borrowing up to $30 million to expand Ravensong Aquatic Centre.

 Want to learn more?